List of police-related slang terms: P

 This derogatory term was frequently used during the 19th century, disappeared for a while, but reappeared during the 20th and 21st century.
 It became frequently used again during the 1960s and 1970s in the underground and anti-establishment culture.
-The adult cartoon Fritz The Cat (1972) portrayed the police as pigs, adding to the popularity of the term.
-Now prevalent in many English-speaking countries.
+The adult cartoon Fritz the Cat (1972) portrayed the police as anthropomorphic pigs, adding to the popularity of the term.
+It is now prevalent in many English-speaking countries.
 It is also used in anti-authority punk, goth, metalhead, biker, mobster and hip-hop circles.
 Oz magazine showed a picture of a pig dressed as a policeman on a front cover and the term inspired "pig cops" in the video game Duke Nukem 3D.